frnmst/md-toc/docs/markdown_specification.rst

       }

-  As far as I can tell from other parts of the code, on a new list block the 4 spaces indentation rule applies:
+  As far as I can tell from the previous and other functions, on a new list block the 4 spaces indentation rule applies:

   - https://github.com/vmg/redcarpet/blob/94f6e27bdf2395efa555a7c772a3d8b70fb84346/ext/redcarpet/markdown.c#L1822
   - https://github.com/vmg/redcarpet/blob/94f6e27bdf2395efa555a7c772a3d8b70fb84346/ext/redcarpet/markdown.c#L1873